pgRouting/pgrouting/src/trsp/doc/index.rst

 .. rubric:: History

-* Via Support new in version 2.1.0
+* Via Support prototypes new in version 2.1.0

 Examples
 -------------------------------------------------------------------------------